-Example: In case of an error in the "tax period" field on the return, the way to put things right is to re-submit as many replacement returns (with the periods corrected) as are necessary for each tax period concerned.
+Example 1: In case of an error in the "tax period" field on the return, the way to put things right is to re-submit as many replacement returns (with the periods corrected) as are necessary for each tax period concerned.
 If no reportable taxes are accrued for a certain tax period, you must file a Not Active report ‒ often referred to as a 'zero return'.

 When the tax base (or other similar information) must be corrected, the correction entry must always be made for the tax period containing the error.
-Similarly, corrections of the type of tax must also be made for the tax period containing the error.
+Similarly, corrections of the type of tax must also be made for the tax period of the error.
 When making corrections to tax returns where both the tax payable and the base of the tax are indicated, you must give the amounts consistently for the same tax period.